Pilla-Panda/Waterborne-Disease-Risk-Prediction/README.md

 This model is a first step toward building a complete early warning system for waterborne diseases, empowering the government to protect rural communities with data-driven decisions.

+On the raw Dataset we apply this ML Model then our model is work:

+1) On Training data= 100% accuracy

+2) On Testing data= 85% accuracy